Peralex/skarab_yb_docs/README.md

 [3 GSPS]/[decimate by 4 × 4 sample pairs per output clock cycle] = 187.5 MSPS

-When decimated by 8, 16 or 32, the four sample pairs are provided at rates of 93.75, 46.875 or 23.4375 MSPS, respectively.
+When decimated by 8, 16, 32, 64 or 128, the four sample pairs are provided at rates of 93.75, 46.875, 23.4375, 11.71875 or 5.859375 MSPS, respectively.

+[2.56 GSPS]/[decimate by 4 × 4 sample pairs per output clock cycle] = 160 MSPS

+When decimated by 8, 16, 32, 64 or 128, the four sample pairs are provided at rates of 80, 40, 20, 10 or 5 MSPS, respectively.

+[2.048 GSPS]/[decimate by 4 × 4 sample pairs per output clock cycle] = 128 MSPS

+When decimated by 8, 16, 32, 64 or 128, the four sample pairs are provided at rates of 64, 32, 16, 8 or 4 MSPS, respectively.

 The Yellow Block parameters are as follows:
 - Mezzanine slot: Mezzanine slot (0 to 3) of the SKARAB where the SKARAB ADC board is installed.
 - Master/Slave: The Master performs clocking (generates adc_clk) and synchronisation functions.
 There should only be one Master SKARAB ADC Yellow Block in a Simulink design while the remaining (if any) need to be Slaves.
+- Trigger: The two available options are "Output" or "Input".
+Specifies whether the trigger port on the SKARAB ADC Board is an output or an input.
+Depending on the build of the SKARAB ADC Board, trigger can either be an input to the mezzanine or an output from the mezzanine.
+When Trigger is configured as "Output", drive the "trigger_out" port of yellow block with the desired signal that you want output by the SKARAB ADC Board.
+Note that "trigger_out" is an INPUT to the yellow block.
+When Trigger is configured as "Input", use the "trigger_in" port of the yellow block to monitor the current state of the SKARAB ADC Board trigger port.
+Note that "trigger_in" is an OUTPUT of the yellow block.
-- Decimation Modes: The two available options are "4, 8, 16" or "4, 8, 16, 32".
-The decimate-by-32 mode requires additional processing inside the FPGA which would consume unnecessary logic resources if it was not required.
+- Decimation modes: The four available options are "4, 8, 16", "4, 8, 16, 32", "4, 8, 16, 32, 64" or "4, 8, 16, 32, 64, 128".
+The decimate-by-32, decimate-by-64 and decimate-by-128 modes require additional processing inside the FPGA which would consume unnecessary logic resources if they were not required.
+Thus, options are added to exclude them.
+- 4/5 Resampler: The two available options are "Enable" or "Disable".
+Specifies whether to include the 4/5 Resampler in the FPGA firmware.
+The 4/5 Resampler is required to convert 2.56 GSPS to 2.048 GSPS.
+The 4/5 resampler requires additional processing inside the FPGA which would consume unnecessary logic resources if it was not required.
 Thus, an option was added to exclude it.

 The Yellow Block outputs are as follows:
 - adc0_data_i_out&lt;X&gt; (where X: 0 to 3): Four successive 16-bit I samples from channel 0